 Since the early 1990s our volunteers have been supported by an Office Manager and Executive Director.
-YCS also employs Mining and Energy Analysts and an Outreach & Communications Manager.
+YCS also employs Mining and Energy Analysts and an Outreach & Communications Director.
 In the summer, we employ three students as part of our trail guiding team.

 We work with Yukon First Nations, land claims bodies, stakeholders and communities on issues of mutual interest.

 For more than 40 years we have provided free interpretive hikes in the Whitehorse area to locals and visitors.
 We believe our trail guiding program is of vital importance to our conservation goals because when we understand and feel connected to our natural environment, we are likely to make better decisions about its conservation.